kevingeo971/Video-Compression-Using-Deep-Learning-/Eva_Compression/README.md

-# Welcome to the Eva Storage Module
+# Eva Storage Module README

 ### The storage module provides end to end help reducing the input datasize for fast video analytics.